Communications Course Descriptions

 COMM 1060 Fundamentals of Media Writing (1) Introduction to print and broadcast news writing with emphasis on style and structure.
 Prerequisite: ENG 1010 and 1020 In our 4-year paradigm, we have this course in the same semester as ENGL 1020.

-2510 Lettering and Layout (3).
+COMM 2510 Graphic Design I (3).
 Technique of letter indication, finished lettering, letter design, typography and film lettering, usage, and adaptation of lettering skills to practical problems.
-Prerequisite: COMM 2640 or permission of instructor.
 Same as ART 2510

 COMM 3000 Media Careers (2).
 An introductory course exploring “the real world” of mass communications through a combination of guest speakers and field trips.
 The class visits stations, production facilities, and publications, and hears a variety of working mass communication professionals.

 COMM 3100 Communication Theory (3).
 A critical survey of social science based communication theories; an examination of the nature, processes and functions of communication theory in a variety of contexts.
-Prerequisite: COMM 2100 Introduction to Speech Communication.
+Prerequisite: COMM 2100 Fundamentals of Communication, COMM 2200 Public Speaking (with a grade of “C” or better).

-COMM 3140 Film & Television Production (3) Film & Television Production is an intermediate level course focusing on narrative and documentary storytelling skills.
+COMM 3140 Visual Storytelling 1 (3) Visual Storytelling is an intermediate level course focusing on narrative and documentary storytelling skills.
 Emphasis is on Cinematography, Lighting, and Audio.
 This course contains several hands on projects for practicum and lectures that stress film language theory.
 Prerequisite: COMM 2640 Digital Media Production.

 COMM 3150 Communication Research Methods (3).
 This course introduces students to the research methods scholars and communication professionals use to study the human communication process.
 Major course topics include the philosophy of scientific research, fundamental considerations in the design of quantitative and qualitative studies (measurement & sampling), methods for gathering qualitative and quantitative data (focus group interviews, experiments, surveys & content analyses) and basic methods for analyzing quantitative and qualitative data.
-Prerequisite: COMM 2100 Introduction to Speech Communication.
+ENGL 1020 and junior or senior standing.

 COMM 3300 Print/On-line News Reporting 1 (3) Introduction to online and convergence news writing with emphasis on style and structure for print and multimedia products.
 Prerequisite: COMM 2400